Looking at planning a trip to the Sheikh Zayed Grand Mosque while you’re in Abu Dhabi?

 Take me back to the best Abu Dhabi Attractions

 Please note we are not a travel agency.
 This site is a travel blog to help newcomers to the UAE self plan their trip, we cannot book your flights, hotels, visas or connections for you.
-We may make a small commission if you click on any of our hotel or tour recommendation links.
+We may make a commission if you click on any of our hotel or tour recommendation links.

 Abu Dhabi Travel Planner